Serving Up Place Value with Straws

-Hey teaching friends!
-I know it is getting to be the end of the year and don’t you love when you pull out a box of manipulatives, only to find half of them missing?
+Don’t you love when you pull out a box of manipulatives, only to find half of them missing?
 They were lost under desks, cabinets, and bookshelves along the way most likely.
-They got great use and lots of learning occurred, but that doesn’t help you get through the end of the year when you need them now.
+They got great use and lots of learning occurred, but that doesn’t help you get through the end of the year when you need them at that point.

 Here is a fun and super inexpensive way to use the same idea to get you to the last day of school without breaking the bank and teach place value along the way: all you need are a box of straws and some scissors!